Last updated: 7 December 2023

 Refusing to accept a CCC application that does not contain all the relevant information

-A BCA does not have to accept any CCC application that does not contain all the relevant information.
-Its policy, procedure and system for refusing a CCC application may provide that it returns or rejects an application without the relevant information.
+A BCA does not have to accept any CCC application that does not contain all the information required under section 92 of the Act.
+Its policy, procedure and system for refusing a CCC application may provide that it returns or rejects an application without the information required under section 92.

-Where an application is returned or rejected, it is adequate for the BCA to reference where the application is deficient or the relevant information is absent.
+Where an application is returned or rejected, it is adequate for the BCA to reference where the application is deficient or the required information is absent.

 Timeframes for making decisions on the issue of a CCC

 The statutory timeframe in section 93 of the Act requires CCC applications to be decided within 20 working days of receipt.
 To support compliance with section 93, a BCA’s policy and procedure must enable it to record a CCC application in its processing system and record:

 - any acknowledgement of the receipt of the application made to the applicant

 - the date/s upon which any acknowledgments were made.